-As I mentioned in a recent post, I only started my own writing journey after I got locked down at home without my usual avenues of creative expression available.
+As I mentioned in a recent post, I started my own writing journey after I got locked down at home without my usual avenues of creative expression available.
 And before you say anything about songwriting, let me clarify; I have not been stuck at home alone.
 In a small apartment, noisy endeavors are frowned upon when others are on a work Zoom.

-I also had the opportunity to read the initial version of his mega-hit The Way of Kings before reading the published version.
+I also read the initial version of his mega-hit The Way of Kings before reading the published version.
 Comparing the before and after stories was like a master class.
 He called the previously unreleased book The Way of Kings Prime and made it downloadable free in pdf, mobi and epub at his website.
 If you want to read it, too, click this LINK to navigate there.

 Happy reading, watching and writing!